defmonk0/infinite-eclipse-notes/sessions/(33) This Is Our House Now.md

 * *The party* then went to sleep, finding places throughout the large estate.
 * *Armadyl* prayed and requested an audience with *Birkoziik* before sleep.
   * Shortly after drifting off, a familiar white space acted as their meeting place.
-  * Asked about the magic items their found, and their skepticism of them.
+  * Asked about the *magic items* they found, and their skepticism of them.
   * *Birkoziik* explained they were meant as boons for their champions at the time, so it made little sense for any severe curses to be placed on them.
   * Additionally, *Birkoziik* was amused at the idea of using one of *Mharu*'s boons as a means to work against him, noting that perhaps *Isdaima* was rubbing off on him a bit.